aygnnn7/topics-angular-extras/README.md

   ]
 })
 ```
+In this example, a factory function is provided to `APP_INITIALIZER`, which logs a message.
+The application's startup process will wait until this function completes.
+This mechanism is particularly useful for initializing global settings, fetching configuration settings, or performing necessary checks before the application fully loads, ensuring that the application starts with all the required initial setups.

 ## Angular Runtime Configuration
 Many applications require runtime configuration information to be loaded at startup.
 For instance, the endpoints used by an application for data needs may differ in test, pre-prod, and prod environments.
 In Angular, `environment variables` exist to hold configuration data.
 However, since `environment variables` are defined at compile-time, they cannot be changed at runtime.
 Therefore, for runtime-configurable settings, we could use a database.
 But as this also requires storing necessary endpoints, the best practice is to keep configurations in files that can be deployed along with the application.
 For example, a configuration file can be stored in the `src/app/assets/config` directory and created in JSON or XML format.